BruJu/shacled-turtle/README.md

 demos:
   - The *index* demo with a code editor.
 You are able to test the autocompletion and modify the schema graph
-  - The *prec-demo* demo that provides a GUI for PREC context.
-This page requires the *precdemo-backend* to be started.

 - [lang-turtle](lang-turtle) is the basic turtle language support for Code Mirror.
 It only provide syntactic coloration